samaea/expensesbotworkshop/README.md

 \[3\] https://azure.microsoft.com/en-gb/services/cognitive-services/computer-vision/
 </br>

+## Before you start...
+Please use this link "OFFIDICAL LAB SET UP L INK HAS TO BE PASTED" to set up your lab environment and get your Demo Lab credentials you will use throughout the workshop.

+--> screenshot

 ## User Guide
 This guide will help you step by step to perform the tasks that are necessary to implement your Chatbot.

 ### 1. Create a Bot Service Resource

- Navigate to the website www.portal.azure.com and log in with your Microsoft AD credentials.
+ Navigate to the website www.portal.azure.com and log in with your Demo Lab credentials.
 On the start screen, in the left upper corner, you find the button “Create a resource” (as shown in the screenshot below).

  ![Create a resource](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/1_create%20a%20resource.png)